Leading Men Who Gave Their Front Teeth For Movie Roles

 Boris Karloff removed dentures for The Haunted Strangler (1958)

-The Haunted Stranger is a 1958 British horror film directed by Robert Day.
-It was a low budget production even for its day.
+The Haunted Stranger is a 1958 British horror film directed by Robert Day, and a decidedly low budget production.
 In this story, the famed horror-movie actor Boris Karloff took it upon himself to design the slow transformation from average man into the the Haunted Strangler character by altering his own face.
 No producer or director would have ever asked a screen actor like Boris Karloff (already famous from iconic roles in the 1930s) to do such a thing, but he volunteered, as the story goes to remove his lower false teeth to make his appearance more ghastly.
 He did this to achieve the gaunt, undead appearance of the film’s antagonist.
 His bottom lip (and maybe top lip too) were then further constricted with wire to enhance the terrifying appearance.
 It doesn’t seem like much compared to the rest of the list below, but it marks the first time a leading man altered his own real-life dental situation to help make his on-screen performance more believable.

 Nicholas Cage had baby teeth pulled for Birdy (1985)